telehash/telehash.github.io/ext/pool.md

 }
 ```

 The recipient returns a set of hashnames that it knows are actively a member of the specified pool (possibly including itself), sorted either by the given optional `peek` distance or by whichever members are the most stable and responsive (a quality metric).
+The first response is always the highest recommended entry.

 The response addresses can then be used for the sender to initiate new connections to those hashnames to request additional members from them if it needs to "fill" it's pool or in order to maintain the pool's buckets.

 A pool should be of a fixed size as set by the application (large enough to ensure adequate resources for it's purpose), and pool requests should only be made when the given pool is not full (in order to fill it) and to optionally maintain the state of the pool ensuring it has the closest ones to a `for` if used.

-Pools should always be seeded by the app or included in the initial seeds information, otherwise a switch may make pool requests to every hashname it encounters in order to find an initial member.
+Any switch that is a member of one or more pools should include the list of pools in all of it's `link` packets as an array of `"pools":["buffer","hb"]` to broadcast support to any connected hashname.